 7. Put Yourself First

-Put yourself first and most especially during your darkest hours.
-Everyone is different, and there isn’t a clean cut and simple solution when dealing with sadness.
+Put yourself first and focus on self-care, especially during your darkest hours.
+Everyone is different, and there isn’t a clean cut and simple solution when learning how to not be sad.

-If it helps, surround yourself with people whether it be a distraction mechanism or something to bring up your vibrations.
+If it helps, surround yourself with people, whether it be a distraction mechanism or something to start feeling good for a few moments.
 If it helps to turn off your phone for half the day and disconnect, allow yourself that time.
-If you’d rather be alone to let go and release any pent-up emotions, or even to be in complete silence and solitude – allow yourself those moments.
+If you’d rather be alone to let go and release any pent-up emotions, or even to be in complete silence and solitude, allow yourself those moments.